aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 that a given base type satisfies a subset types constraint when that constraint is wrapped up in a single `predicate`.

-What is a witness?
+What is a `witness` clause?
 In Dafny, types are generally expected to have some value.
-The witness is there to prove to Dafny that a value of this subset type can indeed be created.
+The `witness` is there to prove to Dafny that a value of this subset type can indeed be created.
 You can imagine that this could be valuable in the case of a complicated condition.